toddledev/documentation/docs/11-formulas/01-the-formula-editor/index.md

 - ...

 In the formula editor, you can:
-- **When editing a formula**:
-    - Name your formula
-    - Add inputs with test values to use while developing the formula
-    - Expose the formula in context to make it available to child components
-    - Delete formula
 - Reference variables, attributes, and other data
 - Use built-in functions and operators
 - Compose complex logic from simpler operations